laomafeima/tmux-mem/README.md

 ### Requirement

-`free` is required for memory information.
+`ps` is required for memory information.

 ## Usage